data301-2021-summer2/project-group31-project/data/processed/README.md

 # Processed Data
-This directory contains the processed data.
+This directory contains the wrangled, cleaned, and processed dataengineer csv file that can be found in the raw folder.